25+ Winter Camping Tips to Keep You Warm All Year Round

 11. Eat yourself warm

 Foods that take longer to digest should help your body stay warm for longer.
 Oats, almonds, bananas, potatoes and caffeine can help raise your body temperature.
 At night, cook high-fat and high-protein meals as they burn slower than carbs and will keep you full and warm for longer.
 During the day, pack snacks like nuts, cheese and granola bars which will keep you fueled, filled and warm throughout the day.
 If you’re looking for some food inspiration, discover our winter camping recipes for tasty meals.
+Read our information on camping safety for tips to prevent accidents when cooking while camping, including understanding the danger of carbon monoxide.

 12. Stay hydrated